| Attend some great events in the

 15 East Main Street, Conway (603) 447-5552

-Tuesday, March 4, 4:30pm - The White Mountain Writers group meets on the first Tuesday of each month.
-All genres and ages welcome.
+Tuesday, May 6, 4:30pm - The White Mountain Writers group meets on the first Tuesday of each month.
+All genres and ages welcome, including visitors.
 Potluck refreshments; the Library provides beverages.
 Call with any questions.

-Tuesdays, Wednesdays & Thursdays, through March 6, 10:30am - Snowflake Story Times
+Tuesdays, Wednesdays & Thursdays, through May 22, 10:30am - Hop Along Spring Story Times

 Older siblings and guests are always welcome.
 No registration necessary.